sleepjie/Valanar/2D6 System.md

 | **Intellect** | Intelligence, problem-solving, and magical aptitude. |
 | **Charisma**  | Social skills, persuasion, and intimidation.         |
 #### General Feats
-These feats are available to **all characters**, regardless of class, and can be taken at level-up **instead of a class-specific feat** if desired.
+These feats are available to all characters, regardless of class, and can be taken at level-up instead of a class-specific feat if desired.
 Every character gets a free feat at level 0.

 | **Feat Name**          | **Prerequisites**                    | **Effect**                                                                                                   |
 | ---------------------- | ------------------------------------ | ------------------------------------------------------------------------------------------------------------ |